preciofishbone/OmniaDocs/team-collaboration/last-updated-documents/index.rst

 .. image:: last-updated-documents-notification-panel.png

-Latest Documents can also be added as a separate control.
+It can also be added as a separate control.

 Settings for the control
 *************************